nfoster1492/ClassMateBot-1/docs/Grades/gradeforclass.md

 # Code Description
 ## Functions
-gradeforclass(self, ctx): <br>
+gradeForClass(self, ctx): <br>
 This function takes as arguments the values provided by the constructor through self and context in which the command was called.

 # How to run it?
 (Small Example)
 You are in the server that has the Classmate Bot active and online.
 You are a Student.
-From the general channel, enter the command `$gradeforclass`.
+From the general channel, enter the command `$gradeForClass`.

 ```
-$gradeforclass
+$gradeForClass
 ```
 Successful execution of this command will DM the student their overall grade for the course.